Georgetown, Queensland: Education

-Georgetown State School is a government primary (Early Childhood-6) school for boys and girls at High Street (18.2947°S 143.5473°E).
+Georgetown State School is a government primary (Early Childhood to Year 6) school for boys and girls at High Street (18.2947°S 143.5473°E).
 In 2014, Georgetown State School had an enrolment of 57 students with 3 teachers.
 In 2018, the school had an enrolment of 42 students with 4 teachers (3 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

 There are no secondary schools in Georgetown, nor nearby.
 The options are distance education and boarding school.

 Facilities

 Georgetown has a racecourse, swimming pool and a tourist information centre and camping/caravan park.

 The Etheridge Shire Council operates a public library at Low Street, Georgetown.

 The Georgetown branch of the Queensland Country Women's Association has its rooms on the Gulf Developmental Road.

 The Terrestrial Information Centre contains the Ted Elliot Mineral Collection, comprising over 4500 local and international mineral specimens.

 St Patrick's Catholic Church is at 26 High Street.
 It is within the Gulf Savannah Parish of the Roman Catholic Diocese of Cairns.